Actionable tips on using cognitive bias in marketing – Part II

 Through the anchoring bias effect, a customer is more likely to buy an item that was presented first.
 So it’s very easy to guess why the hero section and then the entire above-the-fold section of your landing page is the most strategic touchpoint across your customer journey.
 This means that you have to make use of this spot for the most impressive content for your targeted visitor.
 It can be a mind-blowing slogan or it can be an amazing deal!
 Your choice.

 Since different people with different expectations and needs come to your website, the ideal way to go with your hero section is to personalize it based on your target’s preferences.
-This article fully explains the way to personalize your landing pages but one good example of a personalized hero is to include the time of the day and location of the visitor as dynamic keywords.
-You can use the Growmatik Webpage Personalizer tool to get this done.
+One good example of personalizing landing pages is to include the time of the day and location of the visitor as dynamic keywords.
+You can use the Growmatik Website Personalizer tool to get this done.

 10- Zeigarnik Effect